-Jólabókaflóð is an Icelandic tradition that literally means “Christmas Book Flood.”
+Jólabókaflóð (yo-la-bok-a-flot) is an Icelandic tradition that roughly translates to “Christmas Book Flood.”

 More About Christmas in Iceland

 - Christmas is known as Jól (Yule).

 - Happy/Merry Christmas/Yule in Icelandic is “Gleðileg jól.”

 - Jóladagur (Christmas Day/Yule Day) is spent with family.